 Villainous Breakdown: In chapter 1, when Hinata shows he's the only one who could've gotten to the table with the knife, he has a Laughing Mad-type outburst complete with spiral eyes.

 You're Insane!: By the end of the first trial, every other student thinks this of him.
 Some have even said several variations of the phrase to him by this point.
+According to one of his free time events he really is mentally ill, though he points out he could just be lying for sympathy points other sources imply he really wasn't.

 A mechanical genius with the ability to fix anything.
 In spite of his scary appearance, Souda is actually rather timid and is prone to freaking out at the drop of a hat.
 Currently still alive in Chapter 3.